hikeventures/hikeventures.github.io/_posts/2016-06-29-best-pfd-packrafting.markdown

 ---
 layout: post
-title: The best PFD / life jacket for packrafting
+title: The best PFD / Life Jacket for Packrafting
 date: '2016-05-29 09:46:20 +0200'
 comments: true
 description: PFD's we would take on our packrafting trip